richieok/n2sv_bundle/README.md

 ---

 **Note**: This is a development scaffold.
-For production deployment, additional considerations for security, performance, and monitoring should be implemented.
+For development and production deployment, additional considerations for security, performance, and monitoring should be implemented.